mubin6th/charcoal/README.md

 or [charcoal light](https://github.com/mubin6th/charcoal/blob/master/charcoal_light.lua)
 from the hyperlinks.

+## Improvements
+I'm not great at making colorschemes.
+As a result the colors I've choosen can be far better.
+I am specially curious to improve the `charcoal_light` color scheme as it greatly lacks contrast.
+Any contribution is greatly accepted!

 ## Contribute
-Currently, there are no accent color to the theme.
+Currently, there are no accent colors to the theme.
 I would like to add accent colors as they are sometimes required for applications.
 If you want to **suggest** any change to the palette, let me know.
 I will kindly take your opinion, Insha'allah.